masda-gib/MxRpg/Markdown/10_2 Types.md

 - Divine: Bonus for being bolstered by a divine force (sacred, profane, luck)
 - Enchantment: Bonus through having magical energies
 - Alchemical: Bonus by substances
+- Deflection: Bonus from a protective shell
 - Armor: Bonus from wearing armor or other protection
-- Shield: Bonus from having a shield or cover
+- Cover: Bonus from having a shield or cover
 - Circumstance: Bonus from being in the right situation
-- Natural: Bonus from an inherent ability
+- Inherent: Bonus from an inherent ability
 - Dodge: Bonus from moving quickly.
 Stacks with other dodge bonuses.
 - Insight: Bonus from knowing what will happen
 - Trait: Bonus from a trait